ceph/ceph/doc/rados/configuration/pool-pg-config-ref.rst

 ``osd_pool_default_min_size``

 :Description: Sets the minimum number of written replicas for objects in the
-             pool in order to acknowledge a write operation to the client.
-If minimum is not met, Ceph will not acknowledge the write to the client, **which may result in data loss**.
+             pool in order to acknowledge an I/O operation to the client.
+If minimum is not met, Ceph will not acknowledge the I/O to the client, **which may result in data loss**.
 This setting ensures a minimum number of replicas when operating in ``degraded`` mode.